Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Numerical results

-Figure~\ref{fig:fig_4} presents the convergence rate of the PGD algorithm for \( Q \in \{25, 36, 49, 64\} \), with a fixed number of passive layers \( L_{\text{pc}} = 8\).
-As expected, the objective function \( \|\bm{G}_0 - \bm{G}_{\text{targ}}\|^2 \) decreases with iterations for all configurations.
-More importantly, this figure shows that increasing \( Q \) significantly improves the convergence performance.
-Specifically, higher values of \( Q \) yield both faster convergence and lower steady-state error, allowing the objective function to reach values approximately below \(-25\,\text{dB}\).
-This fact confirms that increasing the number of meta-atoms, and thereby increasing the available degrees of freedom in the DAL-aided SIM synthesis, enables more accurate approximation of the target matrix \( \bm{G}_{\text{targ}} \).
-The case \( Q = 25 \) meta-atoms corresponds to the baseline SIM configuration (i.e., without DAL), which achieves the worst performance among the tested architectures.
-In contrast, larger values of \( Q \) provide a substantial gain, thanks to the additional absorbing meta-atoms introduced by the DAL.
+Figure~\ref{fig:fig_4} shows the convergence behavior of the PGD algorithm for \(Q\in\{25,36,49,64\}\) with \(L_{\mathrm{pc}}=8\).
+The objective function \(\|\bm{G}_0-\bm{G}_{\text{targ}}\|^2\) decreases with the number of iterations for all configurations.
+Increasing \(Q\) significantly improves convergence, yielding both faster decay and lower steady-state error, with values below approximately \(-25\,\mathrm{dB}\).
+This confirms that enlarging the number of meta-atoms increases the available degrees of freedom in the DAL-aided synthesis and improves the approximation of \(\bm{G}_{\text{targ}}\).
+The case \(Q=25\) corresponds to the baseline SIM (without DAL) and exhibits the worst performance, whereas larger values of \(Q\) provide substantial gains due to the additional absorbing meta-atoms introduced by the DAL.

+We now analyze the impact of the DAL on the power efficiency of the SIM.
+The presence of absorbing meta-atoms introduces intrinsic power dissipation, since part of the incident EM energy is absorbed rather than transferred through the multilayer structure.
+Therefore, it is of interest to quantify how efficiently the SIM transfers power from input to output and compare it with a baseline configuration where all meta-atoms are transmitting.
+In this respect, we define the \emph{power gain} of the SIM as